Amsterdam

 What is the best season for a palace stay in Amsterdam?+

 We recommend September-October: golden light on the canals, mild temperatures (14-18 °C), moderate crowds, and palace rates 20 to 30% lower than summer.
-Avoid July-August (crowded, high prices) and April-May if you fear the crowds, despite the beauty of the tulips.
+Avoid July-August (packed, high prices) and April-May if you dread the crowds, despite the beauty of the tulips.

-How much budget to plan for 3 nights in a 5-star in Amsterdam?+
+How much budget to plan for 3 nights in a five-star hotel in Amsterdam?+

 Which neighbourhood to choose for a first palace stay in Amsterdam?+

-The Grachtengordel (UNESCO-listed canal belt) offers the most iconic experience: Waldorf Astoria, Dylan, or De L'Europe place you at the heart of historic Amsterdam, walking distance from museums and the Jordaan.
-For more calm, opt for the Amstel riversides (De L'Europe) or Oosterpark (Pillows Maurits).
+The Grachtengordel (UNESCO-listed canal belt) delivers the most iconic experience: Waldorf Astoria, Dylan, or De L'Europe place you at the heart of historic Amsterdam, walking distance from the museums and Jordaan.
+For more calm, opt for the Amstel riverbanks (De L'Europe) or Oosterpark (Pillows Maurits).

 Yes, but check accessibility: historic canal houses (Waldorf Astoria, Dylan) have steep stairs and sometimes cramped rooms.
 Favour modern addresses (Pillows Maurits, Anantara Krasnapolsky) or palaces with lifts and family rooms.
 Most offer children's bikes and tailored activities.

-Should you rent a car or is everything walkable?+
+Should you rent a car or is everything accessible on foot?+

-Forget the car: the historic centre spans 3 km across, covered on foot or by bike (cycle paths everywhere).
+Forget the car: the historic centre spans 3 km in diameter, easily covered on foot or by bike (cycle paths everywhere).
 Palaces provide courtesy bikes, and the tram serves all major sites.
 A car would be a hindrance (prohibitively expensive parking, dense traffic).

-What are the must-visit starred restaurants near the hotels?+
+What are the unmissable starred restaurants near the hotels?+

 Do palace rates vary much by season in Amsterdam?+